wmde/wikibase-release-pipeline/example/README.md

 The example docker-compose configuration consists of two files

-* `docker-compose.yml` contains two services wikibase and mysql
+* `docker-compose.yml` contains two services: wikibase and mysql
-* `docker-compose.extra.yml` contains additional services such as wdqs, wdqs-frontend, elasticsearch and quickstatements
+* `docker-compose.extra.yml` contains additional services such as: wdqs, wdqs-frontend, elasticsearch and quickstatements

 **We recommend you go through `docker-compose.extra.yml` and remove any unwanted services.**